Green Mountain College to close its doors

 “(Institutions of higher learning) are all over the news right now,” Allen said at the time.
 “We’re anticipating a really good spring ... this was just our monthly update.”

-In a previous interview, Provost Thomas Mauhs-Pugh said the 2018 fall semester showed steady student retention and promising numbers.
+In a previous interview, Mauhs-Pugh said the 2018 fall semester showed steady student retention and promising numbers.

 After calling the groups back to discuss what strategies each had come up with, Gavelis said their decision was instead to rebrand the ELA program “Sustainable Liberal Arts for Transformative Education,” a source confirmed, in an effort to attract more high school students to their college.